 larreco checked out locally, since that would imply that you weren't using any plugins that used

 larreco in your invocation of the

-#13 Updated by Gianluca Petrillo about 1 month ago
+#13 Updated by Gianluca Petrillo over 1 year ago

 I suspect the issue is deeper than that, Chris.

 source /cvmfs/dune.opensciencegrid.org/products/dune/setup_dune.sh setup dunetpc v08_27_00 -q e17:prof lar -c dump_vertices.fcl -s /pnfs/dune/tape_backed/dunepro/mcc11/protodune/mc/full-reconstructed/07/99/40/36/nu_dune10kt_1x2x6_13036856_0_20181111T180801_gen_g4_detsim_reco.root -n 1